jakinluk/alice-agi/README.md

 ### Database, migrations & seeds

-Alice AGI uses `SQLite` as a database with `DrizzleORM`.
+My AGI uses `SQLite` as a database with `DrizzleORM`.
 To create the database and run migrations, you can use the following commands:

 ```bash
 bun generate